Shronim/tutorials/surfaces/Aladin-Planetary-Surfaces/Aladin-Planetary-Surfaces-Tutorial.md

 }
 ```

-Displays names and sizes of surface features, color-coded by year of discovery.
+After clicking "Apply", displays names and sizes of surface features, color-coded by year of discovery.

 * Remaining issues :
 Defaut orientation of RA or longitudes in Aladin is different